What kind of cancer did Kirstie Alley have?

-The American Cancer Society on Tuesday reported the type of cancer suffered by the 71-year-old actress.
+The American Cancer Society on Tuesday reported the type of cancer suffered by the 71-year-old actress, WJW reports.
 PEOPLE reported that a representative for Alley confirmed the news.

 Alley’s children, True and Lillie Parker, announced her death Monday, saying in part: “We are sad to inform you that our incredible, fierce and loving mother has passed away after a battle with cancer, only recently discovered.“